MW55/Natrix/README.md

 #### Pulling the image from Dockerhub
 Natrix can be run inside a Docker-container.
 Therefore, Docker has to be installed.
 Please have a look at the [Docker website](https://docs.docker.com/) to find out how to install Docker and set up an environment if you have not used it before.

+Warning: Do not change the output_dir in <your-project>.yaml from the default "output" if you use docker!

 The easiest way to run the docker container is to download the pre-build container from [dockerhub](https://hub.docker.com/r/mw55/natrix).
 ```shell
 $ docker pull mw55/natrix